A recorded version

-Understanding and Applying New Family First Prevention Services Act (FFPSA) Requirements
+of the September 22, 2021, Understanding and Applying New Family First Prevention Services Act (FFPSA) Court Review Requirements

-Minnesota will fully implement the FFPSA on September 30, 2021.
-After that date, Minnesota district courts will review and approve or not approve decisions to place children in Qualified Residential Treatment Programs (QRTPs) within 60 days of placement.
-In addition to the initial review of QRTP placements, courts will also complete long-term, ongoing review of the QRTP placement to ensure it continues to meet a child's well-being.
+Minnesota fully implemented the court review requirements of FFPSA on September 30, 2021.
+Since that date, Minnesota district courts have been required to review and approve or not approve decisions to place children in Qualified Residential Treatment Programs (QRTPs) within 60 days of placement.
+In addition to the initial review of QRTP placements, courts also need to complete long-term, ongoing review of the QRTP placement to ensure it continues to meet a child's well-being.

-By completing one of these courses, learners will be able to explain the process through which district courts will review QRTP placements and what information is needed to complete that review.
-The courses are led by Judge Janet Cain (1st Judicial District), Judge Angela Willms (4th Judicial District), and Rebecca Vanden Hanen (Children's Justice Initiative (CJI) Program Staff Attorney).
-For those unable to attend, a recorded session will be available.
+By completing this course, learners will be able to explain the process through which district courts review QRTP placements and what information is needed to complete that review.
+The course is led by Judge Janet Cain (1st Judicial District), Judge Angela Willms (4th Judicial District), and Rebecca Vanden Hanen (Children's Justice Initiative (CJI) Program Staff Attorney).

 1. Summarize the effect the FFPSA has on child welfare cases.